-Memo in Opposition to Hawaii House Bill 548
+Memo in Opposition to Hawaii House Bill 548 as Amended in the Tourism Committee

-The members of Media Coalition believe that House Bill 548 is clearly unconstitutional.
+The members of Media Coalition believe that House Bill 548 as amended remains clearly unconstitutional.
 The trade associations and other organizations that comprise Media Coalition have many members throughout the country, including Hawaii: publishers, booksellers and librarians as well as manufacturers and retailers of recordings, films, videos and video games and their consumers.

 H.B.
-548 would impose civil liability on any author or publisher of any visitor guide or website that "invites, attracts, or encourages" a person to illegally trespass if a person does so in reliance on the guide and suffers an injury or dies.
-"Visitor guide publication" is defined as any book, magazine, pamphlet, mailer, handout or advertisement that provides information about a visitor destination, geographic destination, or natural attraction on privately owned land in Hawaii.
-"Visitor guide website" is defined as any website, blog, twitter account, forum, or other wireless communication that provides information about a visitor destination, geographic destination, or natural attraction on privately owned land in Hawaii.
+548 would impose civil liability on any author or publisher of any visitor guide or website that "knowingly or negligently encourages or invites" a person to "enter, cross, or remain on private owned land from which the public is excluded" and the person suffers an injury or dies as a result of entering, crossing, or remaining on the property.
+The publisher or author must also indemnify the property owner or occupier for any civil liability as a result of an injury or death to the trespasser.
+A "Visitor guide publication" is defined as any book, magazine, pamphlet, mailer, handout or advertisement that provides information about a visitor destination, geographic destination, or natural attraction on privately owned land in Hawaii.
+A "Visitor guide website" is any website, blog, twitter account, forum, or other wireless communication that provides information about a visitor destination, geographic destination, or natural attraction on privately owned land in Hawaii.

-This legislation raises serious Constitutional problems.
-Clearly, the speech at issue is fully protected by the First Amendment.
+This legislation presents serious Constitutional problems.
+Travel guides are fully protected by the First Amendment.
 Speech is protected unless the Supreme Court tells us otherwise.
-As the Court said in Free Speech Coalition v.
+As the Supreme Court said in Free Speech Coalition v.
 Ashcroft, "As a general principle, the First Amendment bars the government from dictating what we see or read or speak or hear.
 The freedom of speech has its limits; it does not embrace certain categories of speech, including defamation, incitement, obscenity and pornography produced with children."
 535 U.S.234, 241 (2002).
 H.B.
 548 singles out a certain type of fully protected speech for regulation; such a content-based regulation of speech is "presumptively invalid."
 R.A.V. v.
 City of St. Paul, 505 U.S. 377, 382 (1992).

 Any constitutional infirmities of H.B.
 548 are not cured by the fact that the legislation would create a private civil tort action, rather than imposing a direct government sanction on the speaker.
 It is well established that the First Amendment does not allow application of state tort law in a way that violates free speech.
 See, New York Times v.
-Sullivan, 376 U.S. 254, 265 (1964) ("Although this is a civil lawsuit between private parties, the Alabama courts have applied a state rule of law which petitioners claim to impose invalid restrictions on their constitutional freedoms of speech and press.
+Sullivan, 376 U.S. 254, 265

+(1964) ("Although this is a civil lawsuit between private parties, the Alabama courts have applied a state rule of law which petitioners claim to impose invalid restrictions on their constitutional freedoms of speech and press.
 It matters not that the law has been applied in a civil action, and that it is common law only, though supplemented by statute.")

-Third-party liability creates a substantial chilling effect on the producers and distributors of such material.
+Civil liability creates a substantial chilling effect on the producers and distributors of such material.
 The prospect of being responsible for the behavior of each viewer, reader or listener is likely to frighten producers and distributors to the point where it will severely chill the dissemination of constitutionally protected works.
-Due to this potential chilling effect, courts have repeatedly held that absent an actual incitement to imminent lawless action, those who produce or sell First Amendment-protected material may not be subjected to financial liability for the unlawful or violent acts of third parties, even if they were influenced by specific media.
+Due to this potential chilling effect, courts have repeatedly held that absent actual incitement to imminent lawless action, those who produce or sell First Amendment-protected material may not be subjected to financial liability for the unlawful or violent acts of third parties, even if they were influenced by specific media.
 Brandenburg v.
 Ohio, 395 U.S. 444 (1969).